adamritter/pageql/README.md

 Usage: python pageql_server.py --db data.db --dir templates --port 8000 --create

-## TODO before alpha release: use it for mo
+## TODO before alpha release: use it for more concrete examples.
+I believe the current state is great, of course it needs a pip install

 ## Core Philosophy